gammapy/fhee/README.md

   anyways, no worries if the code is unfinished or you didn't get around to writing tests or docs.)

+Actually these steps can be done in any order, there is a lot to be said for test-driven development (write the test first) or documentation-driven development (write the docs first).

+In practice it's often a creative an iterative procedure ... write one first test, write some code to make it pass, write another test, write some more code, interactively debug and fix issues with IPython, add a docstring, do some more coding, add one more test, then the high-level docs and make a pull request.

+Everyone has to find their own workflow that's effective for them, and different work

 ### Wrap-up